developer-onizuka/rabbitMQ_KEDA_Csharp2/README.md

  Press [enter] to exit.
 ```

-# 2. Face Detection by the function of python Library
+# 2. Detect face by the function of python Library on KEDA
 This function is
 - to dequeue the EmployeeEntity record including image from the "employee-queue-temp".
 - to process its image and make a new face's image by python AI Library.